Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 Tests must import the Pyomo test harness from ``pyomo.common.unittest`` instead of using Python's built-in ``unittest`` module directly.
-This wrapper extends the standard testing framework with Pyomo-specific capabilities, including automatic plugin discovery, solver availability checks, and improved test filtering controls.
+This wrapper extends the standard testing framework with Pyomo-specific capabilities, including support for test timeouts and Pyomo-specific assertions for comparing expressions and nested containers with numerical tolerance.
 Using the provided interface ensures that all tests run consistently across Pyomo's multiple CI environments.
 A small example is shown below:

 .. code-block:: python